 A wonderful lemony margarita cocktail with Limoncello and lemon juice combined with tequila and orange liqueur.
 The Limoncello Margarita Cocktail has great pucker power!

 I’m also having a group of 15 Denver bloggers in my home tomorrow to share some tips on photographing cocktails.
 Bottom line?
 NO TIME!!
 So in keeping with the past couple of weeks, I’m again sharing this fantastic Limoncello Margarita from a few years ago.
+It’s a fantastic light margarita with a nice little bit of pucker power.

 I make no bones about my love for margaritas; the truth is I could start a new blog devoted to the margarita.
 There is something about tequila and citrus that just lends itself so beautifully to combinations with every fruit flavor under the sun.
 And I’ve done a lot of them; all starting with my eternal favorite, this basic but amazing BEST Margarita ever!